 The Truth About Coronavirus in Thailand

 Before I explain the particulars of how you might visit Thailand in 2021, I have to give credit where credit is due: Thailand, assuming the numbers are at least somewhat accurate, has done a fantastic job containing Covid-19.
-With just over 4,000 cases and only around 60 deaths as of December 2020, the Kingdom has had one of the best coronavirus outcomes on the entire planet.
+Or at least it did, for most of 2020: With just over 4,000 cases and only around 60 deaths as of December 2020, the Kingdom has had one of the best coronavirus outcomes on the entire planet.
+(UPDATE: A second wave in early 2021 has, as of only a few days into the new year, seen daily case numbers spike as high as 1,000.)

 Unfortunately, Thailand’s medical success with coronavirus had resulted in economic failure of congruent magnitude.
 The government, for reasons both understandable and ludicrous, has created a paradigm where “zero infections” is the only acceptable future.
 Until this tide turns (and there are some signs, to be fair, that it might be doing so), tourists will not return to Thailand in meaningful numbers.